Ferlab-Ste-Justine/terraform-libvirt-prometheus-server/README.md

 Otherwise, the module uses the following project to update its configuration: https://github.com/Ferlab-Ste-Justine/configurations-auto-updater

-See the following terraform module that uploads very basic zonefiles in etcd: https://github.com/Ferlab-Ste-Justine/etcd-zonefile

 # Dependencies

 The server expect an etcd server running with the v3 api.